Vale150299/Decadal-Climate-Precipitation-Prediction/README.md

 - Boreal Summer (JJAS): ENSO Based Subsampling; selecting members based on their ability to reproduce ENSO
 - ENSO teleconnection analysis using a CNN-based model
 - Jupyter for data preprocessing, drift correction, and diagnostics
 - Jupyter notebooks for generating the main plots used in the thesis

+##  Data
+- Models NAO Index
+   8-yr boreal winter (December to March) means representing years 2–9 from each    start date
 ---

-## 🚀 Project Goals
+##  Project Goals

 - Improve DJFM decadal predictability via NAO signal correction
 - Evaluate RPC/RPS and create lagged larger-ensembles